green-party-dublin-central/nh-web/site/content/post/griffith-avenue-junction.md

 ---
-title: Griffith Avenue junction
+title: "Congestion at junction of Griffith Avenue and Drumcondra Road Upper "
-date: 2024-02-29T11:31:52.582Z
+date: 2024-02-29T11:53:25.541Z
+description: >-
-description: "Congestion at junction of Griffith Avenue and Drumcondra Road Upper "
+  I've had concerns raised by constituents about the delays on Griffith Avenue at the junction of Griffith Avenue and Drumcondra Road Upper.
+Concerns were also raised about overtaking to reach the filter lane.

+  I've been in touch with Dublin City Council traffic department about this and it's response is below.
 image: img/griffith-avenue-junction.jpg
 ---
 Dublin City Council response: